Yazid II: Family

 Yazid established marital ties to the family of al-Hajjaj ibn Yusuf (d.
 714), the powerful viceroy of Iraq for his father, Caliph Abd al-Malik, and brother, al-Walid I. He married al-Hajjaj's niece, Umm al-Hajjaj, the daughter of Muhammad ibn Yusuf al-Thaqafi.
 During her uncle's lifetime, she gave birth to Yazid's sons: al-Hajjaj, who died young, and al-Walid II, who became caliph in 743.
-Yazid was also married to Su'da bint Abd Allah ibn Amr, a great-granddaughter of Caliph Uthman, who mothered Yazid's son and daughter Abd Allah and A'isha.
+Yazid was also married to Su'da bint Abd Allah ibn Amr, a great-granddaughter of Caliph Uthman, who mothered Yazid's son and daughter Abd Allah and Aisha.
 Su'da's cousin, Sa'id ibn Khalid ibn Amr ibn Uthman, is held by the 9th-century historian al-Ya'qubi to have "exercised the most influence upon Yazīd".
 (Note: Sa'id ibn Khalid ibn Amr ibn Uthman was "among the wealthiest people of his time", according to the historian Asad Ahmed, who had forged strong links with his Umayyad kinsmen from the ruling Marwanid branch of the family.
 He was married to Yazid II's paternal aunt, Umm Amr bint Marwan, and wed two of his daughters to Yazid's half-brother, Caliph Hisham, and son, Caliph al-Walid II, respectively.)
 Yazid had also taken two singers Sallama al-Qass and Habbaba as concubines.
 Overall, Yazid had six children from his two wives and eight by slave concubines.
 His other sons were al-Nu'man, Yahya, Muhammad, al-Ghamr, Sulayman, Abd al-Jabbar, Dawud, Abu Sulayman, al-Awwam and Hashim.